 If you want to go above and beyond, you can also look for ways to help your students connect with each other inside and outside of your classes.
 Most people attending group exercise classes are open to making new friends, even if that’s not their primary motivator for working out with others.

-Great group exercise instructors don’t just teach classes.
-They build a community.
-They create an environment (in and out of the gym) where people become friends and genuinely feel like they are part of a team.
+As a group exercise instructor, you have an opportunity (not a requirement) to build a community.
+If you choose, you can create an environment (in and out of the gym) where people become friends and genuinely feel like they are part of a team.
 This sense of camaraderie is one reason why group exercise classes have exploded in popularity over the last 10-20 years.

 What if you aren’t that athletic or fit?

 In virtually every gym, there are personal trainers and group exercise instructors who don’t really look the part.
 I’m not saying this to be judgmental.
 The point is that you don’t need a six-pack to teach group exercise classes.